MINcomSmartSolutions/strohm/README.md

 #### ODOO

-- ODOO_ADMIN_API_KEY: This api key needs to be created for admin user in Odoo and provided here to allow the server to create users and do other operations in Odoo by admin rights.
-- ODOO_API_SECRET: This is used to verify the redirections or requests hashed with this secret.
+- ODOO_API_SECRET: This is used to authenticate and secure the communication between server and Odoo.
 - ODOO_HOST: (default: "odoo") Used for making calls by internal docker network
 - ODOO_PORT: (default: 8069) Used for making calls by internal docker network
 - ODOO_EXTERNAL_BASE_URL: The full base URL used to access Odoo from outside the docker network (